andock/andock/docs/configuration/andock.md

 ### Base configuration:
  * ` project_name: ` The display name of this project.
- * ` project_id:` The id of this project, which must be unique within an andock server.
+ * ` project_id:` The id of this project, which must be unique within an Andock server.
  * ` git_repository_path:` The git checkout repository.

 ### Virtual hosts: